DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 - Completion Criteria: Data returned is the json data of the queried categories and a response code of 200

 **- Update Categories API 401**
-- Objective: Test
+- Objective: Tests that if the user is not logged in the api responds with a 401 status code which is the only error code tested besides 200
-- Completion Criteria:
+- Completion Criteria: Valid user not provided to api so 401 status code is returned

 **- Update Categories API 200 Add**
 - Objective: Test that creates new temporary user and adds a category to the user account by calling the api.
 Then tests whether the category was added successfully